yuyic/yuyic.github.io/pages/nexure-lowcode-engine.md

 ## Challenges

-1. **Resource management issues** - Resources are not well managed especially when there are multiple low-code editing tabs.
+1. **Resource management issues** - Memory leaks and unmanaged resources were common, especially when multiple low-code editing tabs were open.
 2. **Serialization complexity** - The data serialization mechanism was inefficient and obscure.
-3. **Scalability concerns** - The highly coupled code hindered the ability to extend the platform easily.
+3. **Scalability concerns** - The tightly coupled architecture hindered the ability to extend the platform easily.

 ## Solutions and Refactoring Process